 Yes, dogs can eat nuts of certain kinds, but not all.
 This is because there are many types of nuts, and each varies in shape, how they’re grown, and the minerals & nutrients they contain.
-For instance, safe nut varieties such as peanuts and cashews offer healthy nutrients like fiber, protein, vitamin E, and magnesium.
-On the other hand, unsafe types, such as macadamia nuts, contain toxins harmful to dogs.
+For instance, nuts such as peanuts and cashews offer healthy nutrients like fiber, protein, vitamin E, and magnesium.
+On the other hand, some types, such as macadamia nuts, contain toxins harmful to dogs.

-If you do opt to treat your dog to a safe variety, individual nuts are best served only as an occasional treat because of their high fat content.
-However, if you’re looking to incorporate that nutty flavor into your dog’s snacks, here are four nutritious and safe options!
+If you do opt to treat your dog to a dog-friendly variety, individual nuts are best served only as an occasional treat because of their high fat content.
+However, if you’re looking to incorporate that nutty flavor into your dog’s snacks, here are four nutritious options!

 Nuts are versatile snacks!
-From peanut dog treats to creamy spreads, here are some scrumptious ways to serve nuts for dogs.
+From peanut dog treats to creamy spreads, here are some scrumptious ways dogs can have nuts.

 Long-Lasting Nut-Flavored Chews

 Who says nuts have to be a quick snack?
 Many natural animal parts and other long-lasting dog chews come with added nutty flavors to keep the indulgence going.
 You can even find chews that are stuffed with peanut butter flavored filling, providing an exciting challenge for your dog as they work their way to the center.
 Many long-lasting rewards also offer the bonus of cleaning teeth as your four-legged friend chews, giving them a healthy smile to go along with flavor they love.

 Shop Stuffed Shin Bones with Peanut Butter Flavor